Corporate Governance

 Corporate Responsibility, Sustainability & Governance Committee

-Michelle A. Peluso (chair), Thasunda B. Duckett, and John W. Rogers, Jr.
+Michelle A. Peluso (chair), Thasunda B. Duckett, and John Rogers, Jr.

 Executive Committee